cskemp/lexical_elaboration/rawdata/downloaded/README.md

 * `Swadesh-1955-215.tsv`: downloaded from Concepticon (https://github.com/concepticon/concepticon-data)

 #### Single words occurring more than 3 times in COCA
 * `w1cs_c.txt`: downloaded from http://www.ngrams.info on January 09, 2012.
 The citation is Davies, Mark.
 (2011) N-grams data from the Corpus of Contemporary American English (COCA).
-Due to copyright issue, we do not put the whole file here in the repository but the first 1000 lines are included for visualizing the format.
-Nevertheless, this file is not needed to reproduce the BILA data set because we included the count files `wordpos.p` and `wordposcounts.p` derived from that file in the folder `../data/forpreprocessing/`.
+We are not able to distribute the complete file  but the first 1000 lines are included here to show the format of the file and what it contains.
+The complete file is not needed to reproduce the BILA data set because we included the count files `wordpos.p` and `wordposcounts.p` derived from that file in the folder `../data/forpreprocessing/`.

 #### List of Wiktionary languages
 * `wiktionary_langs.tsv`: manually extracted from Wiktionary (https://en.wiktionary.org/wiki/Wiktionary:List_of_languages)